What is the difference between a family doctor and a walk-in clinic?

 Should every Canadian have a family doctor?

 Having a family doctor is ideal for getting consistent care, monitoring chronic conditions, and preventing future health problems.
-For most Canadians, visits to a family doctor are fully covered by provincial health insurance as well.
+For most Canadians, visits to a family doctor are also fully covered by provincial health insurance.
 However, finding a family doctor isn’t always easy, and some people are on waitlists for months or even years.
-If you don’t have a family doctor right now, you may consider walk-in clinics and virtual care in your region.
+If you don’t have a family doctor, you may consider walk-in clinics and virtual care options in your region.

 Can I see a family doctor without a health card?

-Yes, you can visit a doctor without a health card, but it depends on where you go.
+Yes, you can visit a doctor without a health card, but it depends on the location.
 Most walk-in clinics in Canada require a valid provincial health card.
 You might be asked to pay out of pocket if you don’t have one.
 However, telehealth services like Your Doctors Online allow you to speak with a doctor without a health card.
 We offer affordable pricing options, and our rates remain the same throughout the year.
 Find out more about virtual doctors in Ontario!

 Are walk-in clinics free in Canada?